mustkimkureshi/blood-donation-sql-project/README.md

 - A patient can receive multiple donations.
 - Each donation is associated with one hospital.

-The ER diagram file `blood donation.drawio` is included in the project folder.
+The ER diagram file `blood https://raw.githubusercontent.com/mustkimkureshi/blood-donation-sql-project/main/reference/blood-donation-sql-project.zip` is included in the project folder.

 ---

 ## 🧪 Sample SQL Queries
-Located in `queries.sql`.
+Located in `https://raw.githubusercontent.com/mustkimkureshi/blood-donation-sql-project/main/reference/blood-donation-sql-project.zip`.
 Examples include:
 - List donors with blood type 'O'
 - View donation history for a specific hospital
 - Find donation details by donor or patient